A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations: Numerical results

-We show convergence of the error, on the whole domain in the discrete $\mathcal{L}^2$ norm \mbox{\eqref{EQ NORM INNER}} and using $T_f = 1$, for $\Delta t \rightarrow 0$.
-Our reference solution is the monolithic solution for sufficiently small timesteps, thus measuring both the time integration error and coupling residual.
+We show convergence of the error, on the whole domain in the discrete $\mathcal{L}^2$ norm \eqref{EQ NORM INNER} and using $T_f = 1$, for $\Delta t \rightarrow 0$.
+Our reference solution is the monolithic solution for sufficiently small step-sizes, thus measuring both the time-integration error and coupling residual.